endojs/endo/packages/patterns/docs/marshal-vs-patterns-level.md

 | Matchers     | `"match:..."`    | `"tagged"`       | Non-literal Patterns           |
 | Guards (TBD) | `"guard:..."`    | `"tagged"`       | Non-Pattern Guards             |
 | Just Tagged  | `undefined`      | `"tagged"`       | Not understood to have a kind  |

-## Data, Keys, and Patterns

-At the `passStyleOf` level, the containers are CopyArray, CopyRecord, and Tagged.
-Any Passable value is a possibly-empty tree of containers in which each node may be extended with an arbitrary number of non-container Passable leaves (an isolated non-container Passable is a sole leaf of an empty tree).
-If no leaf is a Capability (i.e., a Remotable or Promise), then the Passable value is Data --- it carries only immutable information, without any connection to external references or unforgeable identity.

-Guards do not yet exist as distinct kinds, so we ignore them for now.
-TODO: Expand this if kinds expand to include guards.

-At the `kindOf` level, the containers are CopyArray, CopyRecord, CopySet, CopyBag, and CopyMap (at this level, Matchers, possibly Guards, and unrecognized Taggeds are _not_ considered containers).
-The elements of CopySets and CopyBags and the keys of CopyMaps must all be comparable for equality.
-This subset of Passable values are the Keys.
-Because the containers are pass-by-copy, this equality must be pass-invariant: If passing `xa` from vatA to vatB arrives as `xb`, and likewise `ya` and `yb`, then `keyEQ(xa,ya)` iff `keyEQ(xb,yb)`.
-And because we do not wish to give Promises, Errors, or unrecognized Taggeds any useful pass-invariant equality, a Key may not include any of those.

-These conditions all apply to Patterns as well.
-The differences are:
-   * A Pattern can contain Matchers, but a Key cannot.
-All Keys are Patterns, but Patterns that include Matchers are not Keys.
-   * A non-Key value (including a non-Key Pattern), cannot be an element of a CopySet or CopyBag, or a key of a CopyMap.

-A Pattern is a pass-invariant Passable decidable synchronous predicate over Passables.
-A Key used as a Pattern matches only exactly itself, according to the pass-invariant `keyEQ` distributed equality semantics.
-Because Patterns must be pass-invariant, passable between mutually suspicious parties, and usable for synchronous testing of Passables, they cannot be user-extensible by code predicates.
-In several ways including this one, Patterns feel much like conventional types.

-Since CopySets and CopyBags can only contain Keys, they also necessarily are Keys.
-Maps can contain non-Key values.
-But a Map that contains only Key values is also a Key.
-Sets, bags, and maps able to be keys or sets, bags, or maps.
-But this containment tree must remain a finite tree, without cycles.